-On November 2, 2018, the Company entered into a syndicated credit agreement (the "Credit Agreement") for a five-year revolving credit facility in the maximum aggregate principal amount of up to \$100 million, with an accordion feature to increase the revolving credit facility by up to \$40 million for a total of \$140 million.
+The Company is party, as borrower, to a syndicated credit agreement (the "Credit Agreement") which allows for borrowings in the maximum aggregate principal amount of up to \$100 million, with an accordion feature to increase the revolving credit facility by up to \$40 million for a total of \$140 million.
 A portion of the revolving credit facility is available for swingline loans of up to a sublimit of \$5 million and for the issuance of standby letters of credit of up to a sublimit of \$10 million.

-Prior to the amendment described below, borrowings (other than swingline loans) under the Credit Agreement accrued interest at a rate, at the Company's election at the time of borrowing, equal to (a) LIBOR plus a margin that ranged from 1.25% to 1.75% depending on the Company's consolidated leverage ratio, which is a ratio of consolidated funded indebtedness to consolidated earnings before interest, taxes, depreciation and amortization (EBITDA) (the "Consolidated Leverage Ratio") or (b) the highest of (i) prime, (ii) the federal funds rate plus 50 basis points, and (iii) the one month LIBOR rate plus 100 basis points, plus a margin that ranged from 0.25% to 0.75% depending on the Consolidated Leverage Ratio.
-Swingline loans accrued interest calculated at the base rate determined in accordance with clause (b) of the preceding sentence plus a margin that ranged from 0.25% to 0.75% depending on the Consolidated Leverage Ratio.
-The Credit Agreement had an initial term of five years with a scheduled maturity date of November 2, 2023.
+Borrowings (other than swingline loans) under the Credit Agreement bear interest, at a rate, at the Company's election at the time of borrowing, equal to (a) the Bloomberg Short-Term Bank Yield Index rate (the "BSBY rate") plus a margin that ranges between 1.25% and 1.75% depending on the Company's consolidated leverage ratio, which is a ratio of consolidated funded indebtedness to consolidated earnings before interest, taxes, depreciation and amortization (EBITDA) (the "Consolidated Leverage Ratio") or (b) the highest of (i) prime, (ii) the federal funds rate plus 50 basis points, and (iii) the BSBY rate plus 100 basis points (such highest rate, the "Base Rate"), plus a margin that ranges between 0.25% and 0.75% depending on the Consolidated Leverage Ratio.
+Swingline loans generally bear interest at the Base Rate plus a margin that ranges between 0.25% and 0.75% depending on the Consolidated Leverage Ratio.
+The maturity date of the Credit Agreement is May 6, 2027.